IBMStreams/sample.edge-app-control/README.md

         | Name | app control sample |
         | Version | 1.0 |
         | Image reference | trades-withtrace:1.0 |
     1. Scroll down to Additional attributes > Environment variables and add the following variables.
 Clicking 'Add more" as needed.
+See more information on [determining what variables are supported.](#stv)

         | Variable Name | Value |
         | ------------- | ----- |